tedneward/Azgaarnoth/Classes/Rogue/Soulknife.md

 ```
 def level9(npc):
     npc.traits.append("***Homing Strikes.*** If you make an attack roll with your Psychic Blades and miss the target, you can roll your Psionic Talent die and add the number rolled to the attack roll.
 If this causes the attack to hit, your Psionic Talent die decreases by one die size, regardless of the number rolled.")
-    npc.bonusactions.append("***Psychic Teleportation.*** If your Psionic Talent die is available, you can hurl your Psychic Blades to magically transport yourself to another location.
-As a bonus action, you manifest one of your Psychic Blades and throw it at an unoccupied space you can see, up to a number of feet away equal to 5 times the highest number on your Psionic Talent die.
+    npc.bonusactions.append("***Psychic Teleportation.*** If your Psionic Talent die is available, you can hurl your Psychic Blades to magically transport yourself to another location by manifesting one of your Psychic Blades and throwing it at an unoccupied space you can see, up to a number of feet away equal to 5 times the highest number on your Psionic Talent die.
 You then teleport to that space, the blade vanishes, and your Psionic Talent die decreases by one die size.")
 ```

 ## Psionic Veil